-Employer's Right to Amend or Terminate the Plan
+Employer's right to amend or terminate the Plan

 The Administrative Office of the U.S. Courts has the right to amend or terminate the Flexible Benefit Program at any time and without prior notice.
 The decision to terminate the Plan will be made in writing and will be approved by the Administrative Office of the U.S. Courts in accordance with its normal procedures for transacting business.

-Affiliated employers (Federal Judicial Center, United States Sentencing Commission, and the Supreme Court) may withdraw from participation in the Plan, but may not terminate the Plan.
+Affiliated employers (Federal Judicial Center, United States Sentencing Commission, and the Supreme Court) may withdraw from participation in the Plan but may not terminate the Plan.

-Plan Administration
+Plan administration

-Both the Administrative Office of the U.S. Courts and the third-party administrator, Judiciary Benefits Center operated by ADP Benefit Services KY, Inc., play a role in providing you the benefits described in this booklet.
+Both the Administrative Office of the U.S. Courts and the third-party administrator, Judiciary Benefits Center operated by Conduent, play a role in providing you the benefits described in this booklet.

-The third-party administrator for the Flexible Benefit Program, the Judiciary Benefits Center operated by ADP Benefit Services KY, Inc., determines eligibility, provides enrollment materials, processes enrollments/changes, adjudicates and pays claims for reimbursement, maintains account information, and answers employee questions.
+The third-party administrator for the Flexible Spending Accounts, BenefitWallet, operated by Conduent, determines eligibility, provides enrollment materials, processes enrollments/changes, adjudicates and pays claims for reimbursement, maintains account information, and answers employee questions regarding the PPP, HCRA, LPHCRA, and DCRA.

-The Administrative Office of the U. S. Courts has sole, complete, and final discretionary authority to make all determinations regarding eligibility, elections, contributions, reimbursements and administration under the PPP, the HCRA and DCRA and to construe all terms under the Plan documents and all other relevant documents.
+The Administrative Office of the U. S. Courts has sole, complete, and final discretionary authority to make all determinations regarding eligibility, elections, contributions, reimbursements and administration under the PPP, the HCRA, the LPHCRA and the DCRA and to construe all terms under the Plan documents and all other relevant documents.